pokt-network/docs/content/pokt/wallets.md

 ### Import wallet

 The [official wallet web app](https://wallet.pokt.network) has three methods of importing your wallet.
-The Key File is the more secure method of importing your wallet since it is encrypted by your passphrase.
+The Key File is a more secure method of importing your wallet than the Private Key, since the Key File is encrypted by your passphrase.

 ![](/images/ClickImport.png)
 #### Key File import